Sparse Temporal Disaggregation: Sparse Temporal Disaggregation

 which de-biases the residual sum of squares by the degrees of freedom.
 We use this form of estimator as it has been shown to have promising performance in an extensive simulation study done by \citet{reid2016study}.
 After substituting the estimators into the log-likelihood to obtain $\mathcal{L}\{\hat{\bbeta}_\rho(\lambda), \hat{\sigma}^2\}$, we simply search along the solution path to find the $\lambda$ that minimises the BIC objective (\ref{BICequation}).

-In high dimensional settings this BIC is by no means perfect.
-After a certain number of steps of the LARS algorithm, when $K_{\lambda}$ becomes close to $n$, the BIC starts to behave erratic and drop in value.
+In high dimensional settings this BIC heuristic may not be optimal.
+Indeed, we find that after a certain number of steps of the LARS algorithm, when $K_{\lambda}$ becomes close to $n$, the BIC starts to behave erratic and drop in value.
 Figure \ref{fig:larsandbic}b) plots the BIC score for each step of the LARS algorithm applied to the high dimensional synthetic non-stationary data-set.
 After around iteration 100, corresponding to $K_{\lambda}$ being around 70, the BIC starts to exhibit this erratic behaviour.
 Such behaviour may be due to the expected increase in variance in estimating $\hat{\sigma}^2$ with a small degrees of freedom.
 To accommodate this shortcoming, we adopt a heuristic approach and only considered solution paths $\hat{\bbeta}(\lambda)$ where $K_{\lambda}$ is less than $n/2$; identified by the \emph{cut-off} line shown.
 Constructing a well-behaved information criteria in high dimensions is an active research area in the literature.
 For instance, the extended BIC formulas of \citet{chen2008extended}, or alternative tuning strategies such as \citet{belloni2011square} form directions for future research.

 Once we have found the LARS step minimising BIC, and thus $\hat{\lambda}$, we store the corresponding BIC score and repeat the process with a new initialisation of $\rho \in (-1,1)$.
 The estimate $\hat{\rho}$ is then given by the $\rho$ that has the lowest overall BIC score in our search.
 Using $\hat{\rho}$, we then have our final parameter estimate $\hat{\bbeta}_{\hat{\rho}}$.
 The pseudo code for this procedure can be found in Algorithm \ref{alg:spTD}.
+Code for implementing the $\ell_1$-spTD algorithm can be found in the R package \texttt{DisaggregateTS}\footnote{Can be downloaded from \url{https://cran.r-project.org/web/packages/DisaggregateTS/index.html}}.